-In 1972 the Museum of Lakeland Life and Industry was given a collection of almost 5000 glass negatives of Lakeland scenes from the 1930s to 1960s taken by the photographer Joseph Hardman.
+In 1972 the Museum of Lakeland Life and Industry was given a collection of almost 5000 glass negatives of Lakeland scenes.

 His photographs often involve a single figure surrounded by breathtaking views of the hills and mountains, although throughout his career he disliked shooting the common type of portrait as well as wedding photographs.
 The relaxed stances of his ‘models’ are evidence of the extent to which he was known and liked locally.

 - Joseph Hardman with his wife.